The pension fund for academics

 Estate taxes are levied on capital pensions and expiring annuity pensions.
 The pension fund withholds estate taxes before disbursement.
 The rates are either 15 % or 25 %, favouring descendants in direct line.
 Spouses are exempt from estate taxes.

-About us: A member-owned fund manager
+A member-owned fund manager

 AkademikerPension and its investment arm, MP Investment Management A/S (MPIM), are fully owned by the members.
 We welcome everyone who is appealed by our profile and values.